jmsutorus/label-creator/README.md

 ---

-This is a Proof of Concept for Media Master.
+This is a Proof of Concept for Media Master.<br>
-Linting is done using eslint and follows airbnbs js and react style Configure your favorite editor to follow the rules in .eslintrc.json This project uses Redux for all state management
+Linting is done using eslint and follows airbnbs js and react style<br>
+Configure your favorite editor to follow the rules in .eslintrc.json<br>
+This project uses Redux for all state management<br>

 ---